feelbergood/CSC540-HospitalDBMS/README.md

 # Wolf Hospital Management System
-## A database management system for "Wolf Hospital" developmed with Java and JDBC
+## A database management system for "Wolf Hospital" developed with Java and JDBC